jcacela0298/C-Programs/ArrayWages/ReadMe.txt

 .
 .
 .
-During this project, I learned more about temporary variables for array loop iterations, the preprocessor command "#define _CRT_SECURE_NO_WARNINGS" which removes warnings to improve efficiency, how not all systems have the most up to date secure versions of scanf and printf which are scanf_s and printf_s, printing and scanning arrays, and overall C syntax.
+During this project, I learned more about temporary variables for array loop iterations, the preprocessor command "#define _CRT_SECURE_NO_WARNINGS" which removes warnings to improve efficiency, how not all systems have the most up-to-date secure versions of scanf and printf which are scanf_s and printf_s, printing and scanning arrays, and overall C syntax.